 ‘Wired’ has always beaten ‘wireless’ where out-and-out sound quality is concerned.
 If you take your listening seriously enough to have paid money for a dedicated digital audio player, then Sennheiser's HD 560S open-backed headphones will charm and delight you.
 And with regular discounts on their $199 MSRP, they won't break the bank either.

 Premium audiophile headphone: Bowers & Wilkins PX7 S2

 The Bowers & Wilkins Px7 S2 over-ears feel good, are beautifully constructed, have active noise-cancelation, and a control app.
 Extended functionality is not their thing as they're designed to deliver the best wireless sound this sort of money can buy.
 And they do — with one of the most enjoyable performances we've heard.

 Best audiophile headphones: Over-ears

-Sony’s newest flagship over-ear headphones outperform every competitor for their exceptional sound delivery, active noise cancellation performance and special features.
+Sony’s flagship over-ear headphones outperform every competitor for their exceptional sound delivery, active noise cancellation performance and special features.
 The dynamic soundstage just gets better with each update and delivers plenty of energy and detail to give songs a full-bodied presence without sounding unbalanced right from the off — although listeners can also use the Sony Headphones Connect app to personalize audio with several well-engineered presets or by manually adjusting the EQ to their liking.